incmix-ui/incmix-ui/tooling/cra-template-typescript/README.md

 # @incmix-ui/cra-template-typescript

-This is the official Chakra+TypeScript template for [Create React App](https://github.com/facebook/create-react-app).
+This is the official Incmix+TypeScript template for [Create React App](https://github.com/facebook/create-react-app).

 ## Usage